 Actually, I took our dog on a walk and thought about what had just happened.
 We aren’t normally snippy with each other.
-We also aren’t normally in such close proximity for an extended period of time.
+But then again, we also aren’t normally in such close proximity for an extended period of time.

-If you’re wondering how to know whether you’re on edge or not, here are a few things to keep an eye out for.
-These signs could be any or all of the following:
+If you’re wondering how to know whether you’re on edge or not, keep an eye out for these things.
+The signs could be any or all of the following:

-- You feel like you are going to explode.
+- You feel like you’re going to explode.